xinshengwang/Tacotron-pytorch/README.md

         --save_root=/logdir \
         --train
     ```
     Note that "--file_dir" is a directory to save/load filenames for training and test.
 You don't have to manually create these files.
-If not filename file exits, this code will create them.
+If not filename file exists, this code will create them.

 ## Results